 Plus, they have many health benefits.
 For starters, almonds are high in magnesium and vitamin E.

-Moving on, almonds can contribute to your daily calcium intake.
+Almonds can contribute to your daily calcium intake.
 That means you’ll be able to grow strong bones that can resist fractures.

-Ideally, the serving portion should be around an eighth of a cup.
+The serving portion should be around an eighth of a cup.

 Hard-Boiled Eggs